The Port St John Community Foundation non-profit organization was founded by Port St John residents Andrew Procell, Tia Mahan and Randy Rodriguez.

 Tia Mahan, Co-Chair

-Originally from Maryland, Tia has been a Brevard County resident for over 40 years.
-For 21 of those years she has resided in Port St John with her husband, 2 sons and daughter.
-Tia presently works full time, and for 25 years she has volunteered and is presently the President and Cheerleading Coach of the Space Coast Panthers Youth Football and Cheerleading league out of Brevard County, with the Mid Florida Youth Conference.
+Born into a military family stationed in Maryland, Tia settled in Brevard County in 1979.
+Tia has resided in Port St. John since 1998 where she has raised 2 sons and a daughter.
+Tia presently works full time, and in 1994 she began volunteering as a cheer coach and is currently the President of the Space Coast Panthers Youth Football and Cheerleading league out of Brevard County, with the Mid Florida Youth Conference.

-In 2014 Tia alone took on the task of Thunder Over the River with help from her family and her Panthers family.
+In 2014 Tia took the lead on Thunder Over the River with help from her family and her Panthers family.
 There had been community interest for the event to continue even though Randy had stepped down.
 The event could not take place as planned in July due to weather but was carried out as a Back to School Bash in August.
-The event has not taken place after that until this year.
-Tia, Randy and Andrew formed the Port St John Community Foundation as a means for support to make sure the event was brought back and will continue years to come.
+The event was not held between the years of 2015 to 2018.
+In 2019, Tia, Randy, and Andrew formed the Port St. John Community Foundation as a means for support to make sure the event was brought back and will continue for years to come.